 Please view the restaurants’ websites or social feeds to confirm their most current operating hours and formats.

 This locally owned restaurant creates healthy meals that blend equal parts California fresh with Southeast Asian–inspired street food.
 The kids’ Red Rooster bento boxes are a hit with the little ones and the vegan, GF and vegetarian-friendly menu is popular with all age groups.
-Though their vibrant bar scene is on hold until indoor dining resumes, wines and kombucha on tap as well as craft beer offerings are all available to go.
+Wines and kombucha on tap as well as craft beer offerings are all available at the bar or for enjoyment at one of the tall tables on the slim patio.

 25 Miller Ave, 415.888.8303